Faro

 view B (short exposure)

-To the right was a one-way mirror reflecting both, one's own body and the negative window on the background.
-Attached to the mirror was a reconstruction of the window's frame and beyond it a strobe light flashing at 6 seconds intervals.
-When the strobe flashed, for a split second, the dark shape of the window's frame was formed on the mirror.
+To the right was a semi-mirrored glass reflecting both, one's own body and the reversed window on the background.
+Attached to the glass was a reconstruction of the window's frame and beyond it a strobe light flashing at 6 seconds intervals.
+When the strobe flashed, for a split second, the dark shape of the window's frame was formed on the glass.

 The result could be described in terms of a "lag" on perception.
 Between two opposing (and complementary) movements of decomposition and reconstruction, something was lost and something was added.